Skip to Main Content

 Hurricane storm risk What to know

 High winds To be considered a hurricane, a storm must have sustained wind of 74 mph or greater.
 At that speed, winds can seriously damage your roof, cause your home to shift and leave cracks in the foundation and significantly damage infrastructure such as power lines.
 The inside of your home may also sustain damage as high winds may damage windows and doors, allowing rain and flying debris to enter your home.
-Since Florida is relatively flat, winds may remain strong even to the state’s inland.
+Since Florida is relatively flat, winds may remain strong even on the state’s inland.

 Flooding The amount of flooding you’re likely to experience in a hurricane is relative to how fast the storm moves.
 A slow-moving storm can dump many inches of rain in one location.
 As is true of high winds, even locations hundreds of miles away from the center of the storm may experience flooding.
 However, remember that standard homeowners insurance does not cover flood damage, and a supplemental flood policy may be a good idea if you live in a region with frequent hurricanes.
 You may be required to purchase flood insurance if you live in a high-risk flood zone.